Skip to main content

 • Lecturer in Biology or Chemistry

-• Sales representative for chemical equipment
+• Sales representative for chemical equipment or laboratory technology

 Do you want to continue studying after the Chemistry bachelor degree?
 Then there are several options.
 For example, you can start a master’s track at various universities through a bridging programme, such as: